cbarkr/privathon2025/README.md

 >
 > These wordlists were adapted from [philipperemy's `name-dataset`](https://github.com/philipperemy/name-dataset)

+- Suppose that A and B differ by at most one record
 - Assume, by some insider knowledge, you happen to learn the name of the last person to be added to the dataset: Joaquim Nuno Chenyi
 - [`driver.py`](utils/driver.py) handles parsing the CSV for you
 - Who is their vote for?